 Radford yelled for everyone to put up their hands, but Williams refused to comply.
-The Jane Doe 2 did put up her hands.
-Jane Doe 1 wrestled with Williams who said “I ain’t going back to jail” and reached for the rifle.
+Jane Doe 2 did put up her hands.
+Jane Doe 1 wrestled with Williams who said, “I ain’t going back to jail” and reached for the rifle.

 Jane Doe 2 grabbed the baby and ran from the vehicle.
 As she fled, she could not see behind her, but heard shots.
 She dove down behind some bushes with the baby still her arms to seek safety.